Herman Weiss: San Antonio Brewing Association

 Herman Weiss Sr. was later employed in San Antonio as a brewmaster for the San Antonio Brewing Association which later became the Pearl Brewing Company.
-He also ran a saloon out of his residence at 400 S. Flores St.
+He also ran a saloon out of his residence at 400 James St. A 1915 newspaper article states that Hernan was the Vice President of the San Antonio Brewery Workers Union, indicating his standing in the industry.